nesi/training-environment/docs/notes-for-trainers.md

 ## Session limits

 Each user (both *trainer* and *training* users) are limited to one running session (app) at a time, to ensure there are enough resources for everyone to run something.
-To restart an app, or stop and app so that you can start another one, you should:
+To restart an app, or stop an app so that you can start another one, you should:

 - browse to the "My Interactive Sessions" tab
 - click "Delete" on the running session